appKODE/build-publish-plugin/README.md

     )
 }
 ```
-5. In output plugin will set `versionName and versionCode` and create tasks to publish and send changelogs
+In the output plugin will set `versionName and versionCode` and create tasks to publish and send changelogs